Mchdms/Java-Client-Server-Chat-Room/README.md

 # Java-Client-Server-Chat-Room

 This is a work in progress Chat room program built in Java.
-It is meant purely as a "researh" project (assinged in a programming class)
+It is meant purely as a "research" project (assinged in a programming class)

 WIP
 ===========